1 Compensation-Setting Process

 - To inform the Board of Directors about compensation policies and programs as well as benchmark compensation of key peer companies; and

-- To inform the Board of Directors about the terms of employment for the members of the Executive Committee based on the proposal of the NCC.
+- To inform the Board of Directors about the terms of employment for the members of the Executive Committee.

 The NCC continuously reviews the aspects of executive compensation and compliance with good governance standards.
-As a result of the continous growth, transformation of the Company and inclusion in the Swiss Market Index (SMI) in 2017, Lonza reviewed the overall competitive and governance best practice positioning.
-Within this analysis, feedback from shareholders, members of the investment community, policy recommendations provided by institutional shareholder advisory organizations and the Swiss Ordinance Against Excessive Compensation for Stock-Exchange-Listed Companies was considered.
+As a result of the continuous growth, transformation of the Company and inclusion in the Swiss Market Index (SMI) in 2017, Lonza reviewed its approach to executive compensation in order to remain competitive to retain talent but at the same time apply governance best-practice positioning.
+Within this review and analysis, feedback from shareholders, members of the investment community, policy recommendations provided by institutional shareholder advisory organizations and the Swiss Ordinance Against Excessive Compensation for Stock-Exchange-Listed Companies were considered.